stroka22/bible-character-chat/CSV_IMPORT_FIX.md

 _No change is needed in the Admin UI; it already parsed the full CSV._

+### NEW ⚙️  Robust CSV Parser
+While investigating we also found the **Admin-panel CSV parser** was doing a naïve `split(',')`, so any cell that itself contained commas or line-breaks caused the entire row to “shift” – avatar URLs landed in the wrong column and images therefore failed to load.

+We introduced a dedicated utility **`src/utils/csvParser.js`** which now:

+• Respects quoted fields that contain commas
+• Handles escaped quotes (`""`) inside quoted fields
+• Preserves new-lines inside a quoted cell (multi-line prompts / questions)

+`AdminPage.js` now imports `parseCSV()` from that helper, eliminating column shifts and restoring images/timeline data even for complex rows.

 ---

 ## 2 ▪ Column Reference & Field Mappings